 This course is a university level course, designed for advanced high school students.
 Students will earn one Cornell University credit.

 Dr. Jordan-Smith began her career in marine biology right here at Shoals Marine Laboratory, as a Cornell undergraduate.
 She later returned to SML as a Teaching Assistant for Field Marine Science and Underwater Research courses.
 Her studies brought her to Southern California where she received her Ph.D. at UCLA studying stingray sensory biology.
-She completed postdocs on both the east and west coasts, focusing mainly on shark sensory systems and fisheries bycatch reduction of elasmobranchs (sharks, skates & rays), with additional projects ranging from from penguin flipper morphology to dolphin hydrodynamics.
-Recently, she has focused on science education in both formal (university-level, primarily at UCLA) and informal settings.
+She completed postdocs on both the east and west coasts, focusing mainly on shark sensory systems and fisheries bycatch reduction of elasmobranchs (sharks, skates & rays), with additional projects ranging from from penguin flipper morphology to fish and dolphin hydrodynamics.
+Recently, she has focused on science education in both formal (university-level, currently at the University of San Diego) and informal settings.
 Dr. Jordan-Smith founded World Below the Waves, an organization that produces educational programs on local marine ecosystems and organisms for her local San Diego community.
-She also works with The Wet Lab and the La Jolla Riford Library to provide programs for the first biology lab located within a public library.
-She is thrilled to return to SML, the place that initiated her love of marine labs and introduced her to the wonderful community of scientists that congregate at these special places, to teach students about her favorite group of animals!
+She is thrilled to return to SML to teach students about her favorite group of animals!
 Check out Dr. Jordan-Smith's SML blog!